-8.1.2 Manager confirmation
+8.1.2 MANAGER CONFIRMATION

 All managers of business and support functions are responsible for day-to-day risk management, and for ensuring good internal control exists within their area of responsibility.
 All managers must report on status and development in annual manager confirmations, as well as assess the risk culture as an element in analyses and reports for their areas.
-Manager confirmations are intended to provide the CEO and Board with information about whether risk management is being properly addressed, including whether routines, guidelines and Acts/Regulations are being followed.
-Manager confirmations are an important part of the systematic quality work.
+The summary of the management confirmation provides the Group CEO with a good basis for determining whether SpareBank 1 Østlandet's internal control has been performed satisfactorily.
+The Group CEO's confirmation is submitted to the Board of Directors in a specific report every year.
+The report also contains information about whether the risk management has been performed satisfactorily, including whether procedures, policies and Acts/Regulations are being complied with or not.
 The work on manager confirmations is coordinated by the risk management department.

-8.1.3 2nd line's checks
+8.1.3 2ND LINE'S CHECKS